 Internal Rate of Return (IRR) is a financial metric that considers the cash flows from an investment to evaluate its profitability.
 In other words, it evaluates investment returns by considering both positive and negative cash flows.
 It is called the internal rate of return as it doesn’t consider external factors to evaluate a business opportunity.It is the discounting rate at which the total inflows from a project is equal to the total outflows, where Net Present Value (NPV) is equal to zero.

-What is the internal rate of return?
+What does the internal rate of return mean?

 Internal Rate of Return (IRR) is a financial metric that helps estimate the profitability of a potential investment.
 It is the discount rate which makes the net present value of the cash flows equal to zero.
 In other words, NPV equals zero.
 It is widely used in discounted cash flow analysis.
 It is ideal for analyzing capital budgeting projects.
 Also, it helps in comparing the potential annual rate of return over time.

 While calculating the IRR, the present value of future cash flows equals zero.
 Upon determining the internal rate of return, it is often compared to the cost of capital or the hurdle rate.
 For example, for a company, if the IRR is greater than or equal to its cost of capital, then the project is a profitable option for it.
 On the other hand, if the IRR is lower than the hurdle rate, then the project isn’t a profitable option.
 However, IRR isn’t the sole decision making factor for a business or investment.
 Other qualitative and quantitative factors play a role in making an investment decision.

 To calculate IRR, one can rely on the NPV formula itself.
 However, in the case of IRR, NPV equals zero.